 - 70. The Convention explicitly confers a number of functions upon the Committee of Ministers of the Council of Europe, the main one being the supervision of the execution of the Court's judgments under Article 46 of the Convention and of the terms of friendly settlements under Article 39 of the Convention.
 The Committee of Ministers is also entitled to request advisory opinions from the Court on certain legal questions concerning the interpretation of the Convention and the Protocols (Article 47 of the Convention) and to reduce, at the request of the plenary Court, the number of judges of the Chambers (Article 26, paragraph 2, of the Convention). - 71.
 A number of questions directly linked with the functioning of the Convention system and its implementation are, however, not explicitly dealt with in the Convention itself.
-The Convention does not contain, for instance, provisions regarding its amendment and the adoption of additional protocols, nor does it specify all details regarding the exercise of some of the Convention-based functions indicated in the previous paragraph.
-It also does not deal with the adoption or the implementation of a number of other legal instruments and texts, such as recommendations, resolutions and declarations, which are directly related to the functions exercised by virtue of the Convention by the Committee of Ministers or the Parliamentary Assembly of the Council of Europe.
-Such legal instruments and texts may be addressed, for example, to the member States of the Council of Europe in their capacity of High Contracting Parties to the Convention, to the Committee of Ministers itself, to the Court or, where appropriate, to other relevant bodies. - 72.
-After its accession, the EU will be allowed to participate in the Committee of Ministers, with the right to vote, when decisions on the issues mentioned above are taken.
+The Convention does not contain, for instance, provisions regarding its amendment and the adoption of additional protocols, nor does it specify all details regarding the exercise of some of the

+Convention-based functions indicated in the previous paragraph.
+10 It also does not deal with the adoption or the implementation of a number of other legal instruments and texts, such as recommendations, resolutions and declarations, which are directly related to the functions exercised by virtue of the Convention by the Committee of Ministers or the Parliamentary Assembly of the Council of Europe.
+Such legal instruments and texts may be addressed, for example, to the member States of the Council of Europe in their capacity of High Contracting Parties to the Convention, to the Committee of Ministers itself, 11 to the Court 12 or, where appropriate, to other relevant bodies.

+- 72. After its accession, the EU will be allowed to participate in the Committee of Ministers, with the right to vote, when decisions on the issues mentioned above are taken.
 This principle is set out in Article 7, paragraph 1, of the Accession Agreement. - 73.
 General rules for the majorities required for the decisions of the Committee of Ministers also apply, mutatis mutandis, to decisions mentioned under paragraph 1.b and c of Article 7.
 Under EU law, the EU and its member States (in total amounting to 28 out of 48 High Contracting Parties after accession) under certain circumstances are obliged to act in a coordinated manner when expressing positions and voting.
 This obligation to co-ordinate refers only to decisions to be taken under Articles 39 and 46 of the Convention.
 Therefore it is considered necessary to make specific provision about the participation of the EU in the Committee of Ministers' supervision process under Articles 39 and 46 of the Convention.
 Appropriate guarantees are therefore required to ensure that the combined votes of the EU and its member States will not prejudice the effective exercise by the Committee of Ministers of its supervisory functions under Articles 39 and 46 of the Convention.
-A general obligation to that effect appears in Article 7, paragraph 2, which also contains a number of specific provisions.
+A general obligation to that effect appears in Article 7, paragraph 2, which also contains a number of specific provisions. - 74.
+The introduction of these specific provisions should not be seen as a departure from the established practice that decisions in the Committee of Ministers are adopted by consensus, with formal votes only exceptionally being taken.